 Vaasa for Students

-Vaasa has a beautiful campus area, where most of the universities are situated, with an interesting architecture and a waterfront park right next to the sea.
-Moving between your school and home is easy thanks to the city's relatively short distances.
-The city also has plenty of social activities with a wide range of sport and culture.
-Check out the City of Vaasa site for more information on what is going on.
+The city's beautiful campus area has an interesting architecture and a beach park right next to the sea.
+Moving between the university building and your home is easy thanks to the city's relatively short distances.
+In Vaasa, there are also plenty of social activities with a wide range of both exercise and culture.
+For tips and experiences of our students, take a look further down this page, the city of Vaasa has also produced a whole page on the subject HERE.

 Students' own tips: